Rigo Duterte

-Rodrigo "Rigo" Sangkola Duterte II (born February 23, 1998) is a Filipino businessman and politician who is the current acting Vice Mayor of Davao City since 2025, and a current member of the Davao City Council.
+Rodrigo "Rigo" Sangkola Duterte II (born February 23, 1998) is a Filipino businessman and politician who is the current Vice Mayor of Davao City since 2025, in which he also had served in acting capacity until 2026.
 He is the grandson of former President Rodrigo Duterte and the son of Davao City's 1st district representative Paolo Duterte.
 Duterte is also the younger brother of Davao City's 2nd district representative Omar Duterte.

 Early life and education

-Duterte was born on February 23, 1998 at Davao City, Philippines to Paolo Duterte and Lovelie Sangkola.
+Duterte was born on February 23, 1998, in Davao City, Philippines to Paolo Duterte and Lovelie Sangkola.
 Duterte's older brother is Omar (born 1994) and his younger sister is Isabelle (born 2000).
 Duterte is the grandson of former Philippine president Rodrigo Duterte and Elizabeth Zimmerman.
 He graduated from the University of Mindanao in 2023 with a bachelor of arts degree of Political Science.